Submitting Cheek Swabs

 - Do not allow the tip of the swab to touch anything other than the inside of the dog's mouth and the inside of the packaging.

 - While holding the handle end of the swab, insert the tip along the inside of the cheek.
 Rotate the collection tip along the inside of the cheek for 20 seconds.
 Push the outside of the dog's cheek while rotating the swab and firmly press the swab between the gum and cheek to enhance cell collection.
-The VDL will accept ONE free re-submission of appropriate swab types that give an indeterminate result due to insufficient cell collection.

 - Hold the swab while it air dries for 10 seconds.
 Do NOT blow on the swab.